rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 operators can be compiler generated, since the underlying tuple already does all the work;
-- the constructors or assignment operators that convert from tuples with different types can delegate to the `std::tuple` constructor using our map from storage to interface indices;
+- the constructors or assignment operators that convert from tuples with different elements can delegate to the `std::tuple` constructor using our map from storage to interface indices;
 - the uses-allocator constructors are similar to their respective regular constructors;
 - the factories can be simply implemented by delegating to the constructor of